-Google’s thinktank Jigsaw is wading into the fight against disinformation
+‘It’s a prodigious problem’: How Google’s Jigsaw is sniffing out faked images

 For more than a year, Jigsaw has been quietly working on artificial intelligence approaches to help counter the threat of deepfakes and other forms of image manipulation.
 Today it’s presenting the main thrust of its work, an open research platform called Assembler containing a set of experimental detection tools that journalists and fact-checkers can use to analyze manipulated media, as Cohen explained in a blog post yesterday.

 Developed by Jigsaw (with input from Google Research) and its partners in academia, the tools use computer vision AI to show the probability of specific types of manipulation for a single image.
 One tool might recognize that somebody has likely messed with the brightness of an image to create a certain look.
-Another might see signs that something has been copy-and-pasted into an image to change its message.
+Another might see signs that something has been copy and pasted into an image to change its message.

 Jigsaw developed the tool in Assembler for detecting deepfakes—images or video manipulated with AI to portray people doing or saying fictional things, sometimes for political reasons.
 The tool, called StyleGAN, uses two separate neural networks working against each other to identify image traits with greater and greater accuracy.
 Another tool, which Jigsaw calls its “ensemble model,” is trained with data from each of the individual image scanners on the platform, allowing it to analyze an image for multiple types of manipulation simultaneously.